Without sending troops, the U.S. wages 'hybrid warfare' against Russia

 Then in 2013, the Russian military's chief of the general staff, Gen. Valery Gerasimov, gave a speech on hybrid warfare that caught the attention of some Western journalists.

 Gerasimov, it turns out, was not talking about a new Russian military doctrine.
-He was actually addressing about what he believed the U.S. was doing to support uprisings around the world.
-Gerasimov speculated on how Russia might respond, but wasn't proposing a new Russian approach.
+He was actually addressing what he believed the U.S. was doing to support uprisings around the world.
+Gerasimov speculated on how Russia might respond but wasn't proposing a new Russian approach.

-But in 2014, Russia stealthily seized Ukraine's Crimea Peninsula using disinformation, cyber attacks and "little green men" in unmarked military uniforms.
+But in 2014, Russia stealthily seized Ukraine's Crimean Peninsula using disinformation, cyberattacks and "little green men" in unmarked military uniforms.
 There was virtually no fighting.
-Some in the West described this as an example of the "Gerasimov doctrine," though there's never been evidence that such a game plan exists.
+Some in the West described this as an example of the "Gerasimov doctrine," though there has never been evidence that such a game plan exists.

 "To my immense chagrin," he wrote, "I coined the term 'Gerasimov doctrine,' though even then I noted in the text that this term was nothing more than 'a placeholder,' and 'it certainly isn't a doctrine.'"